vlab-cs-ucsb/side-channel-noise/README.md

 # Visualization

-Inside src directroy, from within an Octave session, run detailedPasswordExample to see how the visualization works.
+Inside src directory, from within an Octave session, run detailedPasswordExample to see how the visualization works.

 	$ octave